Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Analysis of the nonequilibrium protocols

 \subsection{Different circuit realizations}

-Finally, we check the effect of different single-qubit random unitaries on the output of our results.
+Let us also check the effect of different single-qubit random unitaries on our results.
 To do so, we repeat our experiment for 4 qubits and 3 layers on ibm\_perth for different circuit realizations, by choosing different random unitary gates.
 As we can see in Fig.~\ref{fig:Differentexperiments}, the deviation from Jarzynski's equality does not depend strongly on the particular choice of random gates in our circuits.